baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 function show (x: String) = x
 function show (x: Int) = show(x/10) ++ [ digit2Char(x%10) ]

-- L 429: Is there a difference between A \/ B and A|B ?

-No. In the code examples, we write union types as A|B (instead of A \/ B), since this is a common notation in many programming languages, including Ceylon.
-(L159)

-- "There are two kinds of values: annotated values and unannotated lambda expressions ($\lambda x. e$)."
-This is not consistent with Figure 1

-We believe it is consistent.
-Values are defined in Fig 1 as:

-Value     v ::= w | \x . e

-w      --> annotated values (or AValue)
-\x . e --> unannotated lambda expressions

-- On the other hand, Figure 2 shows no rule for typing something of the form $\lambda x.e : A \to B$

-A value or expression of the form $\lambda x.e : A \to B$ is composed of two different expressions:

-1) an (unnanotted) lambda expression:  \lambda x.e;

-2) and an annotated expression (e : A).

-Encoding $\lambda x.e : A \to B$ in terms of those 2 expressions is a standard thing todo in bidirectional type systems and it is basically found in most papers that use bi-directional type-checking.
-For example, here is a simple derivation tree that shows how to type-check `\x. x : Int -> Int`

- Typ-var --------------------
-          x: Int |- x => Int   Int <: Int
- Typ-sub ----------------------------------
-          x: Int |- x <= Int
- Typ-abs ----------------------------------------
-          . |- \x. x <= Int -> Int
- Typ-ann --------------------------------------------
-          . |- \x. x : Int -> Int => Int -> Int

 - L 535: Now we have types in bold face, and yet more colons (again in bold face).
 Do these mean something different?